uniqueli/test/readme.txt

-Git is a free software.
+Git is a free software

+now change git txt.